 God appeared to Moses in a burning bush in the wilderness to call Moses to return to Egypt to lead the children of Israel out of slavery.
-Moses wanted to make sure that the children of Israel understood that God sent Moses to free them.
+Moses wanted to make sure the children of Israel understood God had sent Moses to free them.
 Moses wanted to tell the Israelites God's name so they would know Who He is and what He is like.
-There is no more important name than the name I AM.
+There is no more important name than the name "I AM."